 You can read about resident pushback to RBP here.

 “I think the type of initiatives that we're having success with are those things that provide for enhanced leasing lifestyle for our tenants or residents,” says Mauk.
-“And that's all often driven via survey and input from residents.
+“And that's often driven via survey and input from residents.
 So instead of us pretending that we know every potential amenity they would like, we’re actually reaching out to them and asking them what the value proposition would be from their perspective.”

 Let’s look at some examples of the best ancillary revenue ideas in property management right now.
 The services with an asterisk (*) are all available in Second Nature’s fully-managed Resident Benefits Package.

-Filter Delivery Service*
+Air Filter Delivery*

-Air filters delivery is a premium service for residents that automates air filter delivery to all your properties on a set schedule.
+Air filter delivery is a premium service for residents that automates air filter delivery to all your properties on a set schedule.
 Filter delivery simplifies the process for residents and ensures timely replacement at a low cost.

 Resident Rewards Program*

-Rewards aren’t just a perk for residents – they’re a powerful way to incentivize on-time rent payments.
+Rewards aren’t just a perk for residents—they’re a powerful way to incentivize on-time rent payments.
 Talk about a win!

 Rent is one of the most significant regular payments any of us make.
 Why not report that to build credit?
-That’s what property managers are doing as a benefit to residents and another innovative incentive to on-time rent payments.
+That’s what property managers are doing as a benefit to residents and an extra incentive to pay on time.

 A study by TransUnion found that 67% of residents would choose homes with rent reporting over other equivalent homes.
 Credit building supports your residents, helps attract financially responsible applicants, and encourages residents to pay rent on time.

 Move-In Concierge*